adamwong246/adamwong246.github.io/src/resume.md

 - responsible for designing UX and UI as well as implementing front-end
 - supported blockchain verifiable transactions
-- created "explainer" video in Adobe Animate to demonstrate chrome.fund to investors.
 - attended TechStars Summer 2016 accelerator program in NYC

 ### Ruby on Rails developer, [Hubbub Health](https://www.hubbubhealth.com/)